 - a.
 Refinement, calibration, and update of the regional travel demand code (modules). - b.
-Develop current and future year networks for the regional travel demand forecasting model. - c.
-Traffic and transit estimates for base year, committed, and future-year alternatives for the MTP. - d.
-Forecasts for regional, area, and corridor planning studies (see section II) - e.
-Coordination with the Oregon Modeling Steering Committee and its Modeling Program Coordination subcommittee on improvements to MPO models and coordination between statewide and MPO models. - f.
-Test ODOT's synthetic population tool PopSym for use as substitute input to SKATS' travel model. - g.
-Produce maps and tables of models results (as needed).
+Develop current and future year networks for the regional travel demand forecasting model (as needed, typically as part of the update of the MTP). - c.
+Forecasts for regional, area, and corridor planning studies (see section II) - d.
+Coordination with the Oregon Modeling Steering Committee and its Modeling Program Coordination subcommittee on improvements to MPO models and coordination between statewide and MPO models. - e.
+Work with ODOT to use the consultants available to estimate and implement an instance of ActivitySim for use with in SKATS.
+This work will build on the previous work to develop a design for ActivitySim that will be consistent statewide and use the OHAS/OTS data for estimation.
+Actual tasks for 2024-2025 will depend on consultant availability and when the OHAS/OTS data will be ready for use in estimation.
+This will be a multi-year project. - f.
+Produce maps and tables of models results (as needed). - g.
+To be determined is whether, and how, SKATS staff will be involved with Salem, Keizer, and Marion County in their Regional Scenario Planning work and specifically the use and upkeep of the VisionEval strategic model used for that work.